 Prognosis and Complications

 As many as half of all children with ADHD who receive appropriate treatment learn to control symptoms and function well as adults.
 Research suggests that children who receive treatment that combines therapies such as medication, behavioral therapy, and biofeedback are less likely to have behavioral problems as they grow up.
+Nevertheless, studies show that ADHD persists into adulthood in 60 - 70% of people diagnosed with ADHD in childhood.
 In most cases, ADHD can be effectively managed throughout life.

 American Academy of Pediatrics.
 Clinical practice guideline: diagnosis and evaluation of the child with attention-deficit/hyperactivity disorder.
 Pediatrics.
 2000;105(5):1158-1170.